HeroCTF/HeroCTF_v3/Misc/Russian_doll/README.md

 #### by xanhacks

-The following command tells you that a file named `flag.txt` exist.
+The following command tells you that a file named `flag.txt` exists.

 ```shell
 $ find . | grep flag